-A TCU sports broadcasting student is putting his career on hold and creating a gambling application that could change the way people engage with the world of sports.
+A TCU sports broadcasting student is putting his career on hold and creating a gambling application that could change the way people engage with the world of sports and have access to safe UK betting sites that won’t take advantage of people.

 Trent Attyah said his goal after graduating in May 2020 was to land a job as the voice of a professional sports team, but his plan changed after he came up with the idea of BookIt.